The Crystal Gazebo

-The Crystal Gazebo is a 1932 American Pre-Code short animated film distributed by Columbia Pictures, and one of the numerous featuring Krazy Kat.
+The Crystal Gazabo is a 1932 American Pre-Code short animated film distributed by Columbia Pictures, and one of the numerous featuring Krazy Kat.

 Plot

 In a multi-domed palace somewhere in the Middle East, a jackal wearing a turban is looking at things monitored by his crystal ball.
 Besides being able to see, the jackal can also touch and take things shown by the ball.
 He spots Krazy riding on a camel with his girlfriend, a spaniel.
 The jackal kills the camel and kidnaps the spaniel.

-Krazy is able to find a replacement camel inside the dead camel and rides it to the palace.
+Krazy can find a replacement camel inside the dead camel and ride it to the palace.
 With the entrance blocked by two hippo guards, Krazy drills his way in.
 Inside, Krazy finds the jackal and the spaniel.
 The jackal flees through an elevator while holding the spaniel.
 Krazy tries to enter a door, but the door crushes him against the wall, and sends him through a hole, which becomes narrow, then wide, then swirly.
 He gets past a pack of mummies that try to pound him with a bat.
 Then the cat gets trapped inside a transparent clock with a giant knife moving within.
 Next a bee stings him and he turns fat and floats upward, bringing the clock with him.
 Two birds peck the back of the clock, opening it, and pinch Krazy, making him deflate to his regular size.